Taint#

 Attention

-Because taint can control the direction of the search, it is not advisable to combine it with the sort module.
+Because taint needs to control the direction of the search, it is not advisable to combine it with the sort module.

 Syntax#

-The command syntax for the taint module is similar to a force directed graph.
-We must specify a source and destination with flags designating whether flow is bidirectional.
-A starting point is required, whether it be a patient zero (-pz) or a known infection (-f).
+The command syntax for the taint module is similar to that of the force directed graph renderer, specifying source and destination enumerated values.
+As with the fdg renderer, we can also specify that infections are bidirectional (source->dest or dest->source) with the -b flag.
+A starting point is required, specified as either a patient zero (-pz) or a known infection (-f).

 Supported Options#

 • -pz <arg>: The -pz flag specifies the value for a patient zero (starting point).
-Taint will look in the enumerated values for the patient zero value to start tainting.
+The module will look at the <src> EVs until it finds the value specified; it will then begin tracking infections from that source to the destinations.

 • -f <arg>: The -f flag specifies the value for a known infection.
-Taint will look in enumerated values specified by for the known-infected value and begin tracking taints.
+The module will look at the <src> EVs until it finds the value specified; it will then begin tracking infections back in time from that point.

 • -b: The -b flag specifies that infections are bidirectional, and if either side has been tainted in the past, the taint is transferred to the other.

-• -a: The -a flag specifies that all entries should pass through the taint module, meaning that the taint module will NOT drop entries that do not contain tainted values.
+• -a: The -a flag specifies that the taint module will NOT drop entries that do not contain the source or destination enumerated values.

 Examples#